 Software Vendor Engagement: Specification draft circulated to vendors for feedback on implementability.

-Draft Specification Circulation: After incorporating OEM (when available) and software-vendor feedback as practicable, the Task Force/Proposer circulates the drafted Model Specification to the full MVS membership.
+Draft Specification Circulation: After incorporating OEM (when available) and software-vendor feedback as practicable, the task force/proposer circulates the drafted Model Specification to the full MVS membership.
 Members are invited to review the draft and submit written comments or technical questions within the comment window.

 Standard Review Timelines: